lorello/go-csp-collector/README.md

 | query-params-metadata   | Log all query parameters of the report URL as a map in the `metadata` field                                                                                                                       |

-See the `sample.filterlist.txt` file as an example of the filter list in a file
+See the `sample.filterlist.txt` file as an example of the filter list in a file See the `sample.filterdomains.txt` file as an example of the filter list in a file

 ### Request metadata